peichi2229/ITPM_Fall_2020/README.md

 #### Instruction:
 - Create a free account on the GitHub.com, create a repo with repo name ITPM_Fall_2020, update the readme file to add the description.
+- Create a Wiki and website (student sites are free).
+If you already have account, create a new repo with this name.
+- Submit all 3 links  (Repo, Wiki, website) for this assignment.
+- Explore the website and submit links of 5 public repos that you think are useful for you.
+And add one/two line of info for each why they are useful.